 How does enzyme work?

 Enzymes are biomolecules and they speed up reactions by decreasing the rate of a chemical reaction.
 Enzymes will not alter reaction equilibrium but decrease rate of the chemical reaction by decreasing the free energy of activation.
+Enzymes work by facilitating and accelerating chemical reactions in living organisms.
+They achieve this by lowering the activation energy required for a reaction to occur, making it easier for the reaction to proceed.
 To know more please watch the below-embedded video.

 Mechanism of enzyme action

 There are two theories or models or hypotheses for the mechanism of enzyme action.
 The first theory proposed by Emil Fisher, known as lock and key model or rigid template model or Fisher model and the second one is the induced fit model or hand-in-glove model or Koshland model proposed by Daniel E Koshland.

 The mechanism of enzyme action involves several steps and interactions between the enzyme, substrate, and catalytic residues within the active site.
 The general mechanism can be described as follows:

 - Substrate Binding: The enzyme and substrate molecules come together, and the substrate binds to the enzyme’s active site through non-covalent interactions such as hydrogen bonding, electrostatic interactions, and hydrophobic interactions.
 This binding is specific and relies on the complementary shapes and chemical properties of the active site and substrate.

 - Formation of the Enzyme-Substrate Complex: The binding of the substrate to the enzyme’s active site leads to the formation of the enzyme-substrate complex.
 This complex brings the substrate molecules in close proximity, facilitating the reaction.